 S/N Leasing Principle Code - Compliant Deviation from Code requiring submission of declaration to FTIC?
-Not Applicable PAR ТВО F CODE OF CONDUCT: LEAS SING PRINCIP LES FOR KE Y TENANO Y TERMS 1.
-Exc llusivity To check if there is no exclusivity clause To check if there is e Landlord To initial if deviat Tenant - Rem arks: 2.
+Not Applicable PAR ТВО F CODE OF CONDUCT: LEAS SING PRINCIP PLES FOR KE Y TENANO Y TERMS 1.
+Exc slusivity To check if there is no exclusivity clause To check if there is a Tenant - Rem arks: 2.
 Cost s to Prepare the Lease Agreen nent and Third Party Costs 2.1 General Principles on all Costs - - 2.2 Point-of-Sales system (POS system) - To check if landlord does not require integration of tenant's POS system with landlord's POS system 2.3 Costs to Prepare the Lease Agreement - -

-S/N Leas ing Principle Code - Compliant Deviation fr requir submiss declaration ing ion of Not Applicable 2.4 Fees 1 Reque or Tenant-Initiated sts - To check if there are no ancillary documents arising from tenant-initiated requests at time of lease preparation 2.5 Third F arty Costs 2.5.1 General Principles on Third Party Costs - - 2.5.2 Sales Audit Fees - To check if the rent payable to landlord does not comprise GTO Rent 2.5.3 Public Insurance Public Liability Insurance - To check if the floor area of the leased premises is more than 15,000 square feet 2.5.4 Electricity Charges - - 3.
+S/N Leas ing Principle Code - Compliant Deviation fr requiresubmiss declaration ing sion of Not Applicable 2.4 Fees f Reque or Tenant-Initiated sts - To check if there are no ancillary documents arising from tenant-initiated requests at time of lease preparation 2.5 Third F arty Costs 2.5.1 General Principles on Third Party Costs - - 2.5.2 Sales Audit Fees - To check if the rent payable to landlord does not comprise GTO Rent Public Liability Insurance - To check if the floor area of the leased premises is more than 15,000 square feet 2.5.4 Electricity Charges - - 3.
 Advertising and Promotion Charge and Service Charge - To check if there is no A&P charge and no service charge payable to landlord 4.
-Pre-termination by Landlord due to Landlord's Redevelopment Works To check if landlord does not require the right to pre-terminate the lease for redevelopment works 5.
-Sales Performance To check if there is no sales performance clause To check if the performance Landlord To initial if deviat e clause Tenant - Rem arks:
+Pre-termination by Landlord due to Landlord's Redevelopment Works - To check if landlord does not require the right to pre-terminate the lease for redevelopment works 5.
+Sales Performance To check if there is no sales performance clause To check if the performance - To initial if deviat ion is agreed Rem arks:

 S/N Leasing Principle Code - Compliant Deviation from Code requiring submission of declaration to FTIC?
 Not Applicable 6.
 Pre-Termination by Tenants - Tenant To check and initial above if tenant is not trading under the brand name of a principal or franchisor or if tenant does not require the right to pre- terminate the lease for exceptional conditions 7.
-Security Deposit To check if security deposit does not To check if security deposit exceeds 3 months' gross rent To check if floor area of premises is more than 5,000 exceed 3 months' gross rent square feet and/or lease term is more than 3 years or if 3 Landlord Tenant months' gross rent is equal to or less than \$500 To initial if deviat ion is agreed Remarks: 8.
+Security Deposit To check if security deposit does not To check if security deposit exceeds 3 months' gross rent To check if floor area of premises is more than 5,000 exceed 3 months' gross rent square feet and/or lease term is more than 3 years or if 3 Landlord Tenant months' gross rent is equal to or less than \$500 To initial if deviat l ion is agreed Remarks: 8.
 Floor Area Alterations - To check if lease is a renewal lease or if the agreed floor area is equal to or less than 300 square feet 9.
 Building Maintenance - - 10.
-Rental Formula To check if rental formula is not a single rental formula - To check if rental formula is a single rental formula (i.e. not an "either/or" formula, and does not have a GTO component Landlord Tenant if GTO is more than S\$Z) To initial if deviation is agreed and to select and complete the alternative agreed rental formula in the section below
+Rental Formula - To check if rental formula is a single To check if rental formula is not a single rental formula rental formula (i.e. not an "either/or" formula, and does not have a GTO component Landlord Tenant if GTO is more than S\$Z) To initial if deviation is agreed and to select and complete the alternative agreed rental formula in the section below